edvanburen/twosigma/README.md

 As discussed in the main text, one can use the likelihood ratio test to test either one or both components for random effect terms via the function `test.vc.twosigma` Which components contain random effects under the alternative are controlled by `mean_re` and `zi_re`.

 ## Gene-set Testing using TWO-SIGMA-G
-Competitive gene set testing can be performed using the function `twosigmag`.
+Competitive gene set testing based on TWO-SIGMA can be performed using the function `twosigmag`.
 Gene-level statistics currently implemented include likelihood ratio, Z-statistic from the mean model, Stouffer's combination of the Z-statistics from the mean and ZI model, or a test of a custom contrast matrix.
 If a contrast matrix is input, set-level results are returned for each row of the contrast. **Multiple cores are once again recommended if possible, particularly if using the likelihood ratio test.**

  **The adhoc procedure is not recommended for use in gene set testing**.
 This is because geneset testing relies on a common gene-level null hypothesis being tested.
 When some genes have random effects and others do not, it is not clear that this requirement is met.
 Arguments which require more explanation over above are given as follows: